Marine Corps Air Station Beaufort

 Marine Corps Air Station Beaufort or MCAS Beaufort is a United States Marine Corps (USMC) air base located 5 km northwest of the central business district of Beaufort, a city in Beaufort County, South Carolina, United States.
-About 4,700 personnel serve at the station, and it is home to three Marine Corps F/A-18 Hornet fighter-attack squadrons and two F-35B Lighting II squadrons.
+About 4,700 personnel serve at the station, and it is home to three Marine Corps F-35B Lighting II squadrons, one F/A-18 Hornet fighter-attack squadron and one F-5N Tiger II squadron.